Development & Release

 Henry is the Creative Director at Young Creative Leaders, based in Dar es Salaam, Tanzania.
 He’s previously worked as a Senior Art Director at Dentsu and Aggrey & Clifford, specializing in advertising and graphic design.
 Henry is also a CAS Fellow, having joined CAS through the UN volunteer partnership, focusing on motion design and artistic strategy for Project CMF.

-The following process is best illustrated through the visual aid of Project CMF.
-We will note the stages in subsequent paragraphs below and reference the names of the renders to gear your attention to the relevant designs that that stage of the process is related to.
+The following process describing how cellular agriculture can transform cells into meat is best illustrated through the visual aid of Project CMF.
+The meat production stages are detailed in subsequent paragraphs below; names of the CMF renders are referenced in quotes such as “Main Interior” to gear your attention to the relevant CMF design to which a particular stage of the process is related.

-STEP 1 - Raw materials for the cells, in the form of powdered media, are delivered via a hyperloop transportation system.
-To become a media solution that can be consumed by cells, this powdered media is mixed with treated (sterile) water on the “Media Production” floor and then pumped up to the “Main Interior'', into the Cell Cultivators (tanks where cells and media mix).
-This process differs slightly for each cell/meat type, as different species’ cell lines require different prepared media.
+STEP 1 - Raw materials for the cells, in the form of powdered media, are prepared off-site and delivered to the facility via a hyperloop transportation system.
+To become a media solution that can be consumed by cells, this powdered media is mixed with treated (sterile) water on the “Media Production” floor and then pumped up to the “Main Interior” into the Cell Cultivators (warm tanks where cells and the media solution are contained).
+This process differs slightly for each cell/meat type since different species’ cells require different media solutions.

-STEP 2 - Simultaneously, an immortalized cell-line progresses through a seed train on the “Main Interior”, eventually making its way to the largest capacity, ~3 million liter cell cultivators.
-The cells are mixed with the media solution described in Step #1 above, as well as feeder-cultured products, throughout their duration in the seed train.
+STEP 2 - Simultaneously, an immortalized cell-line (a non-exhaustive collection of cells that can always be selected from, doubling indefinitely) progresses through a seed train (the process of cells growing exponentially in incrementally larger cell cultivators) on the “Main Interior”, eventually making its way to the largest capacity, ~3 million liter cell cultivators.
+The cells are mixed with the media solution described in Step #1, as well as with feeder-culture products, throughout their duration in the seed train.

 STEP 6 - Lastly, the packaged meat products travel on the conveyor belt, going from the “Main Interior” to the “Media Production” floor, now prepared for final delivery where autonomous Tesla trucks and Hyperloops await.